lsst-sqre/sqr-006/index.rst

 Periodic maintenance tasks
 --------------------------

-Ancillary to the ``ltd-keeper`` web app that serves the RESTFul API would be worker tasks that are triggered periodically to maintain the documentation.
+Ancillary to the ``ltd-keeper`` web app that serves the RESTful API would be worker tasks that are triggered periodically to maintain the documentation.
 Celery can be used to mange these tasks.

 One such task would examine the ``date_last_modified`` for each of all ``branch``-type versions of documentation, and delete any version that has not been updated within a set time period.